HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 Updating account details.

-Prerequisites: Logged-in into the application with the login
+Prerequisites: Logged-in into the application with the login command.

-Test Case: update --user Gabriel123
+Test Case: update --user Gabriel123.

-Test Case: update --password GabrielIsCool --confirmPass GabrielIsCool
+Test Case: update --password GabrielIsCool --confirmPass GabrielIsCool.

-Test Case: update --secretQn Favourite Pet --answer Bobo
+Test Case: update --secretQn Favourite Pet --answer Bobo.

-Expected: The secret question of the currently logged-in user is updated to GabrielIsCool
+Expected: The secret question of the currently logged-in user is updated to GabrielIsCool and the

-answer is updated to Bobo
+answer is updated to Bobo.

-Test Case: update
+Test Case: update.

 Expected: No user details are updated.
 Error indicating that at least one field must be specified is